thegooddocsproject/request-for-comment/template-contributing-guide.md

 3. Notify the templates coordinator or your template mentor, who will help you get reviews for your draft from the community reviewers group.

-The templates coordinator will help ensure you get at least three high quality reviews from the community reviewers.
+The templates coordinator will help you find reviewers.
+Typically three or more community reviewers will provide a detailed review of your material.
 When you’ve received sufficient community input and incorporated suggestions into your draft, you will collaborate with a templates coordinator to determine that your draft is ready to move to the next phase.

 > :triangular_flag_on_post: **NOTE: You can only move to the next phase (submitting a pull request) after the templates coordinator or your template mentor has approved your draft to move on.**